fabianogoes/awesome-golang-references/README.md

 > [Air - Live reload for Go apps](https://github.com/cosmtrek/air) - When I started developing websites in Go and using gin framework, it was a pity that gin lacked a live-reloading function.
 So I searched around and tried fresh, it seems not much flexible, so I intended to rewrite it better.
 Finally, Air's born.
 In addition, great thanks to pilu, no fresh, no air :)
 Air is yet another live-reloading command line utility for developing Go applications.
 Run air in your project root directory, leave it alone, and focus on your code.

+### Nunu
+[Nunu — A CLI tool for building Go applications](https://github.com/go-nunu/nunu?tab=readme-ov-file) - Nunu is a scaffolding tool for building Go applications.
+Its name comes from a game character in League of Legends, a little boy riding on the shoulders of a Yeti.
+Just like Nunu, this project stands on the shoulders of giants, as it is built upon a combination of popular libraries from the Go ecosystem.
+This combination allows you to quickly build efficient and reliable applications.
+🚀Tips: This project is very complete, so updates will not be very frequent, welcome to use.

 ---